 Walk To The Bottom Of The Pass

 You’ve already climbed 2,300 ft and hiked around 4 miles.
 Now, you have to gain 2,000 ft in just three quarters of a mile.
+But first you must walk to the far end of the lake.

 The easier walk around Colchuck Lake from the point you enter until the point you begin climbing Aasgard Pass is about another two-thirds of a mile.